What Does Lower Left Abdominal Pain Mean?

 - The pain persists for more than a few days

-- It is so severe that you wake up in the middle of the night
+- It is so severe that it wakes you up in the middle of the night

-Although many common causes for lower left side pain can resolve on their own, the more serious ones will not necessarily go away and can become worse if left untreated.
-Also, even if you are experiencing less severe causes like IBS or lactose intolerance, consult a doctor to help relieve this pain if lower left abdominal pain keeps persisting.
+Although many common causes for lower left side pain can resolve on their own, the most serious ones will become worse if left untreated.
+Even if your pain due to a less severe condition, like IBS or lactose intolerance, consult a doctor to help relieve the pain if it keeps persisting.

 When to see a doctor

-Suppose you are experiencing any of the symptoms mentioned above.
-In that case, it is time to see a doctor to get a treatment plan for your pain in the lower left abdomen, especially if your ability to live out your day-to-day life is affected.
-Seeing how there are many different causes for your pain, it is better to consult a doctor for a diagnosis.
+If you are experiencing any of the symptoms mentioned above, it may be time to see a doctor and develop a treatment plan for the pain in your lower left abdomen.
+This is especially important if the pain has started to affect the quality of your day-to-day life.
+Since there are many potential causes for your pain, it is necessary to consult a doctor to get a reliable diagnosis.
 You can find a primary care doctor through Tripment Health, an affordable self-pay healthcare marketplace for in-person or telehealth visits.
-The doctor can ensure that this pain is not indicative of more severe underlying conditions.
+Only a healthcare professional can ensure that your pain is not indicative of a more severe underlying condition.

-A variety of other factors will affect your diagnosis.
+A variety of factors will affect your diagnosis.
 This can include past medical history, diet, living conditions, and family history.
-You should consult with a doctor for an official diagnosis as it is not always accurate if you try to self-diagnose.
-These doctors might take diagnostic imaging tests like MRIs, CT scans, or ultrasounds to accurately diagnose the stomach pains in your lower left side.
+You should always consult with a doctor for an official diagnosis.
+Your provider may order you diagnostic imaging tests like MRIs, CT scans, or ultrasounds to accurately diagnose the stomach pains in your lower left side.

-To not irritate or increase lower left abdominal pain after eating, stay away from spicy foods, continue to drink lots of water, and rest regularly.
-Usually, it is good to pay attention to your body and note when the pain subsides and if anyone caused that relief.
-However, since there are various causes, some extra measures might have to be taken.
-You can visit our Tripment Health website to find a doctor that can give you a diagnosis and more information about your treatment plan.
+Until you and your provider develop a treatment plan, try to minimize lower left abdominal pain by staying away from spicy foods, drinking lots of water, and resting regularly.
+It is always a good idea to pay attention to your body and note when the pain subsides and what, if anything, caused that relief.
+However, since there could be various causes, some extra measures might have to be taken.
+You can visit our Tripment Health website to find a doctor who can give you a diagnosis and help you develop a treatment plan.

-Hopefully, through this article, you understood the causes of bottom left stomach pain.
-This pain can be due to various reasons, so it is essential to understand your symptoms and what might be causing them to prevent further complications and discomfort.
+Bottom left stomach pain can be due to a variety of reasons, so it is essential to understand your symptoms and what could be causing them in order to prevent further complications and discomfort.